Which destination is right for you? Take our quiz to find out

 Insect repellent Make sure you are not allergic to it before you go as some are really strong.

-An assortment of plasters & bandages From covering blisters or a stubbed toe (which will definitely happen by the way, as you’ll be living in flip flops) to keeping the sterile patch over your latest drunken injury.
+An assortment of plasters & bandages Essential to cover blisters or a stubbed toe (which will definitely happen by the way, as you’ll be living in flip flops)

 Sterile patches They keep wounds clean and stop bandages from sticking.